rht-labs/ubiquitous-journey/README.md

 # 🦄 ubiquitous-journey 🔥

-🧰 This repo is an Argo App definition which references [other charts](https://github.com/rht-labs/charts.git).
+🧰 This repo is an Argo App definition which references [other helm charts](https://github.com/rht-labs/charts.git).
 It should not exclusively run Helm Templates but be a more generic Argo App which could reference Kustomize or Operators etc.

 🎨 This is the new home for the evolution of what was [Labs CI / CD](https://github.com/rht-labs/labs-ci-cd.git).
 This project represents a major milestone in moving away from the 3.x OpenShift clusters to a new GitOps approach to tooling, app management and configuration drift using [ArgoCD](https://argoproj.github.io/argo-cd/).